swiftlang/swift/docs/Generics.rst

 Generic functions can be overloaded based entirely on constraints.
 For example, consider a binary search algorithm::

+   func binarySearch<
+      C : EnumerableCollection requires C.Element : Comparable
-  func binarySearch<C : EnumerableCollection>(collection : C, value : C.Element) -> C.EnumeratorType
+   >(collection : C, value : C.Element)
+     -> C.EnumeratorType
-  requires C.Element : Comparable {
+   {
-    // We can perform log(N) comparisons, but EnumerableCollection only supports linear
+     // We can perform log(N) comparisons, but EnumerableCollection
-    // walks, so this is linear time
+     // only supports linear walks, so this is linear time }

+   protocol RandomAccessEnumerator : Enumerator {
+     // splits a range in half, returning both halves func split() -> (Enumerator, Enumerator)
    }

-  protocol RandomAccessEnumerator : Enumerator {
-    func split() -> (Enumerator, Enumerator) // splits a range in half, returning both halves }
+   func binarySearch<
+      C : EnumerableCollection
+        requires C.Element : Comparable,
+                 C.EnumeratorType: RandomAccessEnumerator

-  func binarySearch<C : EnumerableCollection>(collection : C, value : C.Element) -> C.EnumeratorType
+   >(collection : C, value : C.Element)
-  requires C.Element : Comparable, C.EnumeratorType : RandomAccessEnumerator {
+     -> C.EnumeratorType
+   {
-    // We can perform log(N) comparisons and log(N) range splits, so this is logarithmic time }
+     // We can perform log(N) comparisons and log(N) range splits,
+     // so this is logarithmic time
+   }

 If binarySearch is called with a sequence whose range type conforms to RandomAccessEnumerator, both of the generic functions match.
-However, the second function is more specialized, because it's constraints are a superset of the constraints of the first function.
+However, the second function is more specialized, because its constraints are a superset of the constraints of the first function.
 In such a case, overloading should pick the more specialized function.